sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/prepostscript/index.md

 };
 ~~~

+Make sure to change the username & password first
+{: .note .note-warning}

-Then run like (change your username & password first):
+Then run it like this:

 ~~~ bash
 $ sitespeed.io --preScript login.js https://en.wikipedia.org/wiki/Barack_Obama
 ~~~

-The script will the login the user and then access https://en.wikipedia.org/wiki/Barack_Obama and measure that page.
+The script will then login the user and access https://en.wikipedia.org/wiki/Barack_Obama and measure that page.

 Checkout the magic row: